National Plan for Industrial Biotechnology

 - Increase the number of IB-using companies to 200.

-Key achievements – two years on
+Key achievements – six years on

 Much has been achieved particularly around the impact of Industrial Biotechnology (IB) in growing the Scottish economy, including: